TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 rps.playRound('rock') // returns 'player' if we win... rps.playerScore       // ...and our score would have increased

-// We also have the ability to reset the game at any time rps.reset()
+// We also have the ability to check the winner and reset the game at any time rps.getWinningPlayer() // 'player', if we won above round rps.reset()
 ```

 You may be looking at this code and thinking that you personally prefer to split your code between more functions than you see here, but also recognize that those functions may not really be a useful interaction point for anyone using your object.